Presbyterian Women's College of Education

-Presbyterian Women's College of Education formerly Aburi Women's Teacher Training College is an all-female college of education, Aburi in the Eastern Region Ghana.
+Presbyterian Women's College of Education formerly Aburi Women's Teacher Training College is an all-female college of education in Aburi, Eastern Region (Ghana).
 The college was established by the Basel missionaries in 1928.
 The school's first principal was Ms. Elsie McKillican.
 The school started with two pioneer students.

 The college participated in the DFID-funded Transforming Teacher Education and Learning programme.